-WWE Rumors: Jinder Mahal To Interfere In Brock Lesnar Vs AJ Styles ‘Survivor Series 2017’ Bout?
+WWE Rumors: Jinder Mahal To Interfere In Brock Lesnar Vs. AJ Styles ‘Survivor Series 2017’ Match?

 Jinder Mahal lost the opportunity to fight Brock Lesnar at WWE Survivor Series 2017 after suffering a massive defeat against AJ Styles on last week’s Smackdown Live.
 However, the latest WWE rumors suggest that Mahal could play a major role in the upcoming main event.
 Will “The Modern Day Maharaja” help Styles or Lesnar win?

-Many fans were surprised by WWE’s decision to take away the title from Jinder Mahal.
-He was supposed to be the opponent of Brock Lesnar at WWE Survivor Series 2017 that will be held on November 19 at the Toyota Center in Houston, Texas.
+Many fans were surprised by WWE’s decision to take the title away from Jinder Mahal.
+He was supposed to be the opponent of Brock Lesnar at WWE Survivor Series 2017, which will be held on November 19 at the Toyota Center in Houston, Texas.
 Since Mahal dropped the title, there were several theories swirling about the major decision.

 Low ratings and low expectations emerged as the possible reasons why AJ Styles replaced Jinder Mahal.
 There were also speculations that Mahal violated the wellness policy or suffered an injury.
 In an Instagram post, Mahal denied all the rumors and said that all the hatred will only motivate him.
 Though he didn’t divulge any information regarding the WWE’s decision, Mahal vowed to reclaim the title.